nilsherzig/dotfiles/README.md

 nixos branch of my configs

 ## todos
+- [ ] do something about this git size
 - [ ] manage dotfiles via nix (homemanager (?))
   - [ ] wofi
   - [ ] hyprland